 BIOL 296/496 provides students with credits for completing independent study research with a faculty member at Penn State.
-See our a listing of top-ranked research projects within the Biology Department
+See our a listing at https://bio.psu.edu/directory/all-faculty

 Follow these steps to secure a research position:

 Create a list of potential faculty members with whom you may wish to work.
-Short research descriptions can be found on this site and the Huck Institute of Life Sciences offers excellent opportunities, as well.
+Short research descriptions of ECOS faculty (https://undergradresearch.psu.edu/displayByLocation.cfm?cid=12) and the (http://www.huck.psu.edu/research/) offer excellent opportunities.
 You may also want explore the websites of other life science-focused departments.
 Students have successfully completed research in Entomology, Nutrition, Animal Science, Anthropology, Plant Pathology, Poultry Science and Biobehavioral Health to name a few other options.

 - Contact the faculty you identified by email, in person, or by phone.
 Be specific about your intention to do research in that particular lab.
 Do not send generic email messages as this is an ineffective way to contact faculty members.

-- If you choose to work with a Biology faculty member, register for BIOL296/496 by completing the proper registration form (also available in The Biology Undergraduate Advising Office in 329 Whitmore Lab).
+- If you choose to work with a Biology faculty member, register for BIOL296/496 by completing the proper registration form (also available in The Biology Undergraduate Advising Office on the East wing of Ritenour, 1st floor).
 If you choose to work with a faculty member outside of Biology, please contact the appropriate department for further instruction.

 Research through a Co-op Experience

 The Cooperative (Co-op) Education Program in ECoS allows students to integrate the Penn State education with related work experience.
 Students involved with Co-op alternate semesters of classes with semesters of work place experiences at places like GlaxcoSmithKline and the National Institute of Health.
 Students involved with Co-op are enrolled in SC 295, 395, or 495 and maintain full-time status.
-For information, please visit the Science Career and International Education Office in 108 Whitmore Lab, 865-5000.
+For information, please visit the in 112 Ritenour Building or at http://science.psu.edu/cie; phone 814-865-5000.

 Research through Internships and Externships

 Externships are “day in the life” observations in a student’s area of interest.
-Positions are short-term, typically one to four days, after freshman or sophomore year.
-Internships are longer positions than externships, typically offered in the summer.
+Positions are short-term, one to four days, after freshman or sophomore year.
+Internships are longer periods of experience than externships, typically offered in the summer.
 These positions are open to any student in ECoS, although certain positions and employers will have minimum GPA requirements and major and/or course preferences.
-Please see the staff in the Science Career and International Education Office in 108 Whitmore Lab for more information.
+Please see the staff in the in 112 Ritenour Building or http://science.psu.edu/cie for more information.